brightsign/brightsign-npu-gaze-extension/README.md

 ## Release Status

-This is an **ALPHA** quality release, intended mostly for educational purposes.
+This is an **BETA** quality release, intended mostly for educational purposes.
 This model is not tuned for optimum performance and has had only standard testing.  **NOT RECOMMENDED FOR PRODUCTION USE**.

 ## Image Streamer Included